4 NLP libraries that are awesome

 import gensim # Load pre-trained Word2Vec model model = gensim.models.Word2Vec.load("modelName.model") model.similarity('Complement', 'Compliment') # ----- Expected output ----- 0.961089779453727

 Flair is a simple NLP library.
-Flair’s framework builds directly on PyTorch, one of the best deep learning frameworks out there.
+Flair’s framework builds directly on PyTorch, one of the best deep learning frameworks.

-Flair is a great library for entity recognition and part-of-speech tagging.
-Works very well on English text, but gives horrible results on Dutch documents.
-Since the majority of our customers has Dutch-language sources, it makes little sense for us to use this library but we still love it.
+Flair is an excellent library for entity recognition and part-of-speech tagging.
+It works very well on English text but gives horrible results on Dutch documents.
+Since most of our customers have Dutch-language sources, it makes little sense for us to use this library,y but we still love it.

 Main NLP tasks:

 - Parts-of-Speech Tagging

 - Training Custom Models

 from flair.models import TextClassifier from flair.data import Sentence classifier = TextClassifier.load('en-sentiment') sentence = Sentence('NLP libraries are awesome!') classifier.predict(sentence) # ----- Expected output ----- [Positive (1.0)]

 Despite being often multilingual, the libraries mentioned above are firmly focused on English.
 Most NLP studies are therefore strongly focused on English and other widely spoken languages such as Chinese or Spanish.
 This naturally leads to further marginalization of other languages.